 Downloading/Preparing the MRI data

-If your participant’s data was collected here, you can download their data from the FMRIF DICOM Archive:
+If your participant’s data was collected here prior to October 2022, you can download their data from the FMRIF DICOM Archive:

-If you don’t have access to the archive – talk to your PI.
+If you don’t have access to either data repository – talk to your PI.

 Transform the DICOM to NIfTI (.nii) format